 Livestock, Sanitation, Hygiene, and Child Growth: Exploring the complex underlying causes of child stunting

 A symposium exploring the underlying causes of stunting was held on March 1, 2018 at the University of Florida.
-The videos below show the opening remarks and three panels, and below the videos are the PowerPoint presentations.
+The videos below show the opening remarks and three panels, and below the videos are the speakers' presentations.

 - Presentation by Dr. Adesogan